Whalefall (novel): Plot summary

 Jay Gardiner is a teenager living in the California Central Coast who is struggling over the recent death of his father, Mitt Gardiner.
 Mitt was a well-known figure in the local scuba diving community who worked a variety of jobs that drew on his diving and nautical skills.
 While Mitt was well-liked by local divers, he had a strained relationship with Jay.
 After an incident in which Mitt gets drunk and pressures Jay to cut himself, Jay moves out and begins staying with friends.
 Not long after, Mitt is diagnosed with advanced mesothelioma.
 Despite pressure from his mother and sisters, Jay never visits his father to make amends.
-Mitt later commits suicide by jumping off a boat off the coast of Monastery Beach near Monterey, California while weighed down with diving weights.
+Mitt later dies by suicide by jumping off a boat off the coast of Monastery Beach near Monterey, California while weighed down with diving weights.
 Feeling both shame over his inability to live up to Mitt's expectations, and guilt over his culpability in Mitt's suicide, Jay decides to scuba dive at Monastery Beach to attempt to retrieve his father's remains.

 Partway through this dive, Jay encounters a giant squid, which is being attacked by a sperm whale.
 As the whale is attempting to eat the squid, Jay's diving gear gets caught on the squid and he is swallowed.
 Jay, though seriously injured, attempts a number of strategies to escape, including crawling deeper into the whale's digestive tract, using a squid beak to cut himself out of the whale's stomach, and climbing out of the stomach into the whale's throat using a jellyfish's bioluminescence to illuminate handholds.
-While navigating these physical challenges, Jay confronts his role in Mitt's suicide.
+While navigating these physical challenges, Jay confronts what he perceives to be his role in Mitt's suicide.
 Throughout the ordeal, Jay communicates with the disembodied voice of his father, which seems to be connected to the whale, and the two eventually make amends.
 Jay escapes from the whale by creating an explosion in the whale's stomach using steel wool and batteries and is rescued.